 Plus, remember that minks that are farmed are kept in close quarters, so transmission rates are higher.

-With that clarification, let’s discuss the latest with companion cats and dogs.
+Let’s discuss the latest with companion cats and dogs.

 The Animal and Plant Health Inspection Services (APHIS) National Veterinary Services Laboratories (NVSL) are overseen by the United States Department of Agriculture (USDA).
 As of March 15, 2021, NVSL performs confirmatory SARS-CoV-2 testing on all animals except companion cats and dogs in states, territories or tribal nations that have previously had a confirmed case in cats and dogs.
 Before then, confirmatory testing was required for those companion cats and dogs.